medicalinformatics/SecureEpilinker/README.md

 ## REST interface

-Informatino on how to use the API
+Information on how to use the API

 ## Built With

-* [ABY](https://github.com/encryptogroup/ABY/) - The multi party computation
+* [ABY](https://github.com/encryptogroup/ABY/) - The multi party computation framework used
-  framework used
 * [Restbed](https://github.com/Corvusoft/restbed/) - The REST Framework used
 * [libfmt](https://github.com/fmtlib/fmt/) - Used to format and print text
 * [nlohmann/json](https://github.com/nlohmann/json/) - The JSON library used